akka/alpakka-kafka/docs/src/main/paradox/errorhandling.md

 @@@note { title=(de)serialization }

 If reading from Kafka failure is caused by other reasons, like **deserialization problems**, then the stage will fail immediately.
 If you expect such cases, consider consuming raw byte arrays and deserializing in a subsequent `map` stage where you can use supervision to skip failed elements.
-See also the ["At least once"](atleastonce.html) page for more suggestions.
+See also @ref:[Serialization](serialization.md) and @ref:["At least once"](atleastonce.md) pages for more suggestions.

 @@@